11 Gold Coast restaurants with epic water views

 The best restaurants here also come with a side serve of million-dollar views, especially when the sun’s shining and the surf is pumping.

-So we’ve done the groundwork to pull together these 11 Gold Coast restaurants with epic water views.
+We’ve done the groundwork to pull together these 11 Gold Coast restaurants with a view.
 Don’t forget your sunscreen.

 Does lunching across the road from one of the Gold Coast’s most underrated beaches, overlooking a bevvy of yachts belonging to the well-heeled and the saltiest of sea dog dreamers sound like your